sagarjain2030/Seed_Infotech/AdvancedCProgrammingBook/Ch02_Strings/Notes.md

     ```
     - In the above example, scanf will accept only 5 characters and add null character at the end.Other characters if provided will be ignored.

 - How to print string?
-    1.using %c and printf
+    1. Using %c and printf
     - code snippet
     ```
     char name[10] = "RAHUL";